1. Home

 The hematoma may be aspirated in the office using a needle and a syringe.
 If adequate drainage is accomplished, the nose is packed for a few days and rechecked at the time of package removal.

-Note: The hematoma may re-accumulate in which case aspiration drainage can be repeated or a more formal drainage procedure with quilting stitches may be performed.
+Note: If the hematoma reaccumulates, aspiration drainage can be repeated, or a more formal drainage procedure with quilting stitches may be performed.

 Postoperative positioning

-Keeping the patient’s head in a raised position both preoperatively and postoperatively may significantly improve edema and pain.
+Keeping the patient’s head in a raised position both preoperatively and postoperatively may significantly reduce edema and pain.

-To prevent orbital emphysema, nose-blowing should be avoided for at least 10 days following NOE fracture repair.
+Nose blowing should be avoided for at least ten days following fracture repair to prevent orbital emphysema.

 Medication